-Students will be considered officially late to school if they are not in their homerooms by the designated time.
-(School starts at 9:10 A.M.)
+Students will be considered officially late to school if they are not in their homerooms by the designated time, 8:18 A.M.

-Late students must report directly to the office, be accompanied by a parent or guardian, and provide a written excuse for tardiness.
+Late students must report directly to the office, provide a written excuse for tardiness, and follow the student sign in procedures.
 Excuses should be presented to the office on the day the student is late.
 The written excuse will be recorded as excused or unexcused.
 Written excuses will be accepted up to three school days following the tardy.
 Upon receipt, they will be evaluated and recorded as excused or unexcused.
-Excused reasons for being late include: illness, family emergencies and documented medical/court appointments.
+Excused reasons for tardy include: illness, family emergencies and documented medical/court appointments.